albertan017/idioms/README.md

 ```
 The latter two are very expensive commands, and may take up to several weeks to run.

 We use scripts from DIRTY [1] to do the decompilation.
 For our main experiments, we used the original version which uses the proprietary Hex-Rays decompiler.
-There is also a version based on the open-source Ghidra decompiler.
+There is also a version based on the open-source Ghidra decompiler, which we use to generate data for LLM4Decompile [2] for copmarison.
 We use this for our baselining experiments.

 Clone these repositories with
 ```